matloff/fastStat/README.md

 ## Lesson BIAS:  Bias, and Impact on Standard Errors

-In our last lesson, we assumed that eq = q.
-We say that q is an *unbiased* estimator of q.
-In English:  The average value of q over all possible samples is q.
+In our last lesson, we assumed that EQ = q.
+We say that Q is an *unbiased* estimator of q.
+In English:  The average value of Q over all possible samples is q.

-In the above example, in which q is the sample proportion of yes's and q is the correspondng population proportion, it does turn out that q is unbiased.
+In the above example, in which Q is the sample proportion of Yes's and q is the correspondng population proportion, it does turn out that Q is unbiased.
 In fact, any sample mean is an unbiased estimator for the population mean.
 (Here X is 1 or 0, so the average of the X<sub>i</sub>
-is the proportion of yes's.)
+is the proportion of Yes's.)
 Let's skip the derivation for now (we'll have a derivations lesson later), so we can get to the larger issues.

 Unbiasedness at first seems to be a very desirable property.
 It does